GameDevCoder/portfolio/_clients/crooz.md

 ##### Prefab Creator Tool

 I created a tool which allowed artists to easily create prefabs from FBX model assets in Unity.
 The artists could specify the prefab's name, file path and material shader.
-The tool was opened by right clicking on the FBX asset.
+The tool was opened by a custom menu or by right clicking on an FBX asset

 ![](/images/clients/crooz/unite-2016-tokyo-2/Unity_Prefab_Creaton_Tool.png){: width="1104" height="190"}